lieuzhenghong/imda-scene-understander-pipeline/reports/deepstream_sdk_vs_python.md

 DeepStream is a powerful pipeline that can handle complex multi-GPU, multi-stream setups.
 Because DeepStream is based on GStreamer (written in C), I/O becomes blazing fast.
-However, this comes at a cost of
+However, this comes at a cost of **complexity, flexibility, and extensibility**.
-\*\*complexity, flexibility, and extensibility.
 DeepStream SDK locks us into its particular GStreamer-based pipeline, which leads to several
 disadvantages:

-DeepStream has a steep learning curve
+DeepStream's GStreamer pipeline has a steep learning curve
 -------------------------------------

 DeepStream is heavily based on GStreamer, and as such inherits many of